 After three months, reevaluate what’s left in this box.
 If you’re still not sure what to get rid of and what to keep, store them for another three months.
 You can always add them back into your wardrobe, and you have the option to transfer items from your closet to this box.
 If you don’t miss an item for a year, you can probably let it go without regret.

-5 More Simple Closet Organizer Ideas that Will Help Streamline Your Life
+5 More Simple Closet Organizer Ideas to Help Streamline Your Life

 How to Organize a Closet Step 6: Separate Your Clothes by Season